 - We handle evidence collection, negotiations, and all filing requirements for you.

 - We help you understand what you need to do, how to do it, and when to do it.

 - We’ll keep you updated on the status of your case.

 - We can represent you in court and only collect 40% of your payout–again, only if you win your case.

-Do not hesitate to reach out to us today for legal guidance regarding your truck accident case.
+Yes, all these services are still available on a contingency-fee basis.
+You have nothing to lose, so do not hesitate to reach out to us today for legal guidance regarding your truck accident case.